catalystcommunity/documentation/explanation/infrastructure.md

 # The Catalyst Squad Infrastructure Philosophy

-Catalyst Squad has a few overaching theories about how to break up an infrastructure for internal engineers to utilize, and the associated implications for reliability, security, and self-service of devs.
+Catalyst Squad has a few overarching theories about how to break up an infrastructure for internal engineers to utilize, and the associated implications for reliability, security, and self-service of devs.

 At a very high level, Software Engineers are responsible for everything having to do with their services.
 This is normal for modern Software Engineering teams, and often those teams rely on services from other teams in addition.
 This is fine and good, and the first thing internal teams must provide is some sort of infrastructure.